About the Cyclist's Clinic

 - Equipment recommendations

-Ned Dowling, MPT is a physical therapist at the University Orthopaedic Center and the founder/director of the Cyclist's Clinic.
-He is certified by BikePT (the only bike fit philosophy that incorporates physical therapy techniques) and has post-graduate education in manual therapy, foot orthotics, and pilates instruction.
-He is worked as a team soigneur for United Healthcare Pro Cycling.
-Since 2009, he has been treating cycling specific injuries in patients ranging from recreational to professional.
-An avid cyclist himself, Ned competes in road, mountain, and cyclocross.
+Ned Dowling, PT, MPT, is a physical therapist at the University of Utah Orthopaedic Center and the director of the Cyclist’s Clinic.
+He is fit certified by BikePT (the only bike fit philosophy that incorporates physical therapy techniques) and has post-graduate education in manual therapy, foot orthotics, and pilates instruction.
+He is a former soigneur with the United Healthcare Pro Cycling team and currently serves on the medical staff for the Larry H Miller Tour of Utah.
+Since 2009, he has been treating cycling specific injuries with patients ranging from recreational riders to professional racers.
+An avid cyclist himself, Ned can also be found training, racing, and commuting on the roads and trails of the Wasatch.